Inductor Quiz Questions

 A: Some inductance.

-The inductance of a circuit depends on the geometry of the
+The inductance of a circuit depends on the

 current path and what?